jan-brinkmann/docker-rotate-backups/README.md

 -v /path/to/backups:/archive \
 ghcr.io/jan-brinkmann/docker-rotate-backups
 ```
-For more information on the synthax and the options, we refer to the [official `rotate-backups` documentation](https://pypi.org/project/rotate-backups/#command-line).
+For more information on the syntax and the options, we refer to the [official `rotate-backups` documentation](https://pypi.org/project/rotate-backups/#command-line).